icons8/illustration-generator-docs/docs/index.md

 comments: false

 # Hero section
-title: Mega Creator
+title: Illustration Generator
 description: Mega Creator is an online DIY graphic editor for building custom illustrations, photos, and collages from pre-made elements.
 It allows you to create a wide range of projects in many formats.
-icon: 'megacreator'
+icon: 'illustration-generator'

 # Micro navigation
 micro_nav: false